Opportunities for High School Students

 - High School Academic GPA of 3.0

-- Permission form completed by your high school counselor or principal
+- Participation Agreement completed by student, parent or guardian, and high school counselor or principal.

 - UWG Certificate of Immunization Form (must be submitted prior to registration)